avstack-lab/lib-avstack-core/README.md

 # AVstack CORE

 This is the core library of `AVstack`.
 It is independent of any dataset or simulator.
-This accompanies the preprint [HERE][avstack-preprint].
+[This preprint][avstack-preprint] accompanies the repository.

 ## Philosophy